n8henrie/fauxmo/README.md

 bottom for tips on installing an older Fauxmo version (though note that I will not be continuing development or support for older versions).

+## Terminology

+faux (`\ˈfō\`): imitation
+WeMo: Belkin home automation product with which the Amazon Echo can interface

+Fauxmo (`\ˈfō-mō\`): Python 3 module that emulates Belkin WeMo devices for use with the Amazon Echo.

+Fauxmo has a server component that helps register "devices" with the Echo (which may be referred to as the Fauxmo server or Fauxmo core).
+These devices are then exposed individually, each requiring its own port, and may be referred to as a Fauxmo device or a Fauxmo instance.
+The Echo interacts with each Fauxmo device as if it were a separate WeMo device.

 ## Usage

 Installation into a venv is *highly recommended*, especially since it's baked